 What to expect when you visit the food pantry

 IF DRIVING: If you are driving to the pantry, pull up to the front of the building and wait in your car.
 A volunteer will come out to you.
-Please show your ID and the volunteer will check you in and show you where to park.
+Please show your proof of name and the volunteer will check you in and show you where to park.
 If you are a new client, you will be instructed on how to register.
 Groceries will then be brought out to your car.

 IF WALKING: If you are walking or taking public transportation, please come to the front of our building and wait outside our front door.
 A volunteer will come outside, check you in and guide you to a seating area where you can wait for your groceries.